Decker School of Nursing Undergraduate Student Handbook

 - Incidents that require additional investigation by the agency must be reported immediately to the instructor of record who in turn reports the incident to the appropriate program coordinator.
 Should the student be questioned about the incident by the agency staff or any other party after the initial reporting process, the student should decline to respond until the instructor is present.

-- In situations where the agency does not view the situation as a reportable incident but faculty/student believe it to be an unusual occurrence, a narrative report must be completed and forwarded as described under #4.
+- In situations where the agency does not view the situation as a reportable incident, but faculty/student believe it to be an unusual occurrence, a Student Clinical Practice Errors form must be completed as described under #3 above.

 Maintaining confidentiality is an integral part of nursing practice.
-Federal regulations guide the scope of practice of health care workers to safeguard protected health information (PHI) through the Department of Health and Human Services and the Health Insurance Portability and Accountability Act (HIPAA).
-Protected Health Information is defined by Health and Human Services to mean demographic and health information that makes the individual identifiable.
-This information includes but is not limited to names, addresses, date of birth, social security or medical records numbers.
-This includes all demographic data that is related to the person’s physical or mental health, and/or the provision or payment regarding provision of care (past, present or future).
-1
+Federal regulations guide the scope of practice of healthcare workers to safeguard protected health information (PHI) through the Department of Health and Human Services and the Health Insurance Portability and Accountability Act (HIPAA).
+PHI is defined by Health and Human Services to mean demographic and health information that makes the individual identifiable.
+This information includes, but is not limited to, names, addresses, date of birth, social security numbers or medical records numbers.
+This includes all demographic data that is related to the person's physical or mental health, and/or the provision or payment regarding provision of care (past, present or future).* [*U.S. Department of Health and Human Services. (n.d.).
+Summary of the HIPAA privacy rule.]

 The Decker School of Nursing provides competency training for HIPAA to ensure the student is well versed with these regulations and the required behaviors necessary to ensure compliance.
 This policy outlines the corrective action for each level of a potential HIPAA violation, which could culminate in dismissal from the Decker School of Nursing.
 Maintaining HIPAA standards will be a clinical objective and evaluated with each course.